amino-os/Amino.Run-Demos/face-recognition-demo/README.md

 Python Version - 3.5+
 OpenCV and OpenCVContrib Versions - 3.4+
 ```
+**Note:**
-**Note:** OpenCV and OpenCVContrib versions should be the same.
+- OpenCV and OpenCVContrib versions should be the same.
 Tested with python version 3.5.2 and openCV version 3.4.2 .

-A `Dockerfile` has been provided to build a Docker image with all the dependencies (OpenCV, face_recognition, dlib, and
-jdk1.8.0_181) for this project to run.
-You may customize this file to suite your needs.
+- The python path needs to be changed as per the environment setup.

+#### Environment Setup (Host System)
-More information on setting up OpenCV and Python bindings on Ubuntu can be found
+Information on setting up OpenCV and Python bindings on Ubuntu can be found
 [here](https://www.pyimagesearch.com/2016/10/24/ubuntu-16-04-how-to-install-opencv/).
 Information to setup
 `face_recognition`, `dlib` and some related helper modules used in this demo can be found
 [here](https://www.pyimagesearch.com/2018/06/18/face-recognition-with-opencv-python-and-deep-learning/).
 Make sure to
 use appropriate cmake flags to enable multicore/GPU optimizations to improve performance if you need them.

-The python path needs to be changed accordingly before running the app.
+- Make sure to use OpenCV version 3.4.2 and OpenCVContrib version 3.4.2 in installation.
+- Run kernel server and application in OpenCV virtual environment.
+Use ```workon <virtual_environment_name>``` command to
+  enable OpenCV virtual environment.

+#### Environment Setup (Containerized Environment)

+A `Dockerfile` has been provided to build a Docker image with all the dependencies (OpenCV, face_recognition, dlib, and
+jdk1.8.0_181) for this project to run.
+You may customize this file to suit your needs.

 To build the Docker image, clone this repo and type at the project root:
 ```bash